totumonline/totum-mit-docker/README.md

-## If you need to configure a clean system:
+## If you need to configure a clean system in manual mode or without Docker:

-- Docker in semi-automatic mode - [watch this instruction for ubuntu](https://github.com/totumonline/totum-mit-docker/blob/main/FULL_AUTO_CONFIG_ON_CLEAR_UBUNTU.md)

 - Docker in manual mode with explanations - [see this manual for ubuntu](https://github.com/totumonline/totum-mit-docker/blob/main/FULL_CONFIG_ON_CLEAR_UBUNTU.md)